 The measured pressure range is from 0 to 11 MPa.
 PB506 placed in block C1 shows a strong increasing of the total pressure since day 200.
-Two sensors (PB508 and PB509) placed in block C1 at the direction of about 180 ° both started to measure an increase of the pressure around day 700 and are at the end of this measuring period measuring pressures of about 6.5 MPa.
+Two sensors (PB508 and PB509) placed in block C1 at the direction of about 180° both started to measure an increase of the pressure around day 700 and are at the end of this measuring period measuring pressures of about 7 MPa.

 High pressures are also indicated by sensors in block R5 and R10.
 PB511 in block R5 showed a very quick increase in pressure from day 520 up to the day when the power was switched off.
 After that a drop in pressure of 2 MPa was observed and then an increase in pressure to about 9 MPa.
 The pressure dropped then to about 6 MPa during a period of 200 days.
 The pressure was then stabilized on that level for about 250 days.
 After that period is the sensor showing an increasing pressure with the time.
-The pressure increased to about 7 MPa at around day 1500 when the sensor failed.
-The two still working sensors in block R5 are measuring pressures 7.5 - 11 MPa at the end of this measuring period.
+The pressure increased to about 7 MPa at around day 1,500 when the sensor failed.
+The two still working sensors in block R5 are measuring pressures 7.5-11.5 MPa at the end of this measuring period.

 Two sensors placed in block R10 (PB521 and PB522) showed a drop in total pressure at around day 300 and then they were stabilized on a pressure of about 2 MPa.
 The two sensors measured an increase in pressure when the drainage was closed.
 When the power to the canister was switched off the measured pressures decreased quickly with about 1 MPa.
 After the power was switched on again the measured pressures increased very quickly to the same level as before the power was switched off.
-The measured pressures are continuing to increase and are at the end of this measuring period about 5 MPa.
+A drop in pressure of about 1 MPa was observed at the end of this measuring period.
+This is probably caused by activities at the dismantling of the outer plug.
+The measured pressures are continuing to increase and are at the end of this measuring period about 4 MPa.

-Two sensors (of totally three installed sensors) placed in block C4 are measuring a total pressure higher than 1.5 MPa.
+Two sensors (of totally three installed sensors) placed in block C4 are measuring a total pressure higher than 1.0 MPa.